 This, ultimately, is the reason The World Beyond Your Head deserves the attention and warrants careful criticism.
 Books like this gather strands of individual experience, cultural malaise, and philosophical reflection, weaving them together to form braided rope whose tensile strength has the power to lead readers forward, onward, and downward — from the personal to the cultural to the political by way of the social.
 Put differently, Crawford’s new book may not always be right in discussing the world beyond your head, but it is certainly useful in getting us beyond our own heads.

-Charles Clavey is a PhD candidate in the Department of History working broadly on the history of European ideas and intellectuals in the 19th and 20th centuries.
+Charles Clavey is a PhD candidate in the Department of History at Harvard University.
+He works on the history of ideas and intellectuals in the 19th and 20th centuries.